bcarun/madrascoder/tutorials/001-pragmatic-cucumber/04-implementing-create-resource.md

 public class EmployeeStepDefinitions {

   // By default, all step definitions are Spring Beans
-  // You may autowire Spring Beans and Properties in Cucumber StepDefinition class
+  // You may autowire Spring Beans and Properties in StepDefinition class
   @LocalServerPort
   private int port;